WFreeman98/WFreeman98/README.md

 ## Objective

-I am seeking an entry level cybersecurity Analyst or internship role where I can apply my skills in log analysis, threat detection, and incident investigation.
+I am seeking an entry level Cybersecurity Analyst or internship role where I can apply my skills in log analysis, threat detection, and incident investigation.
 My goal is to continue developing as a blue team analyst by working with real security tools and monitoring environments.

 ## Skills